Xsmael/noogger/README.md

 npm install -g noogger
 ```

+Please download from npm to get the latest stable version.

 ## Features

 -  write daily log file, handy for servers, or applications that run continously